yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 ### `image_delay` {#preview.image_delay}

 Wait for at least the specified milliseconds before starting to send image preview data to the terminal.
+Default: `30`

 This is to alleviate lag caused by some terminal emulators struggling to render images Yazi sent in time, when users scroll through the file list quickly.